KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 This does not mean that nothing occurs there, nor that it is empty of presence, relation, or gathered centropic resonance.
 It means that its deepest function is **culminative rather than residential**.

 Those who abide in Theon already belong there by lawful orientation.
-They are fully **Source-facing** in the sense required for **EOB**-resonance.
+They are fully **Aion-facing** in the sense required for **EOB**-resonance.
 Their presence in Theon therefore does not represent indefinite delay, but gathered completion.

 For this reason, there is no strong reason within Zenetism to treat Theon as permanent, even in limit-cases.
 Once all essences whose lawful culmination belongs to **EOB** have been gathered, the office has no further unfinished function.